edaub/seistools/README.md

 ## Installation

+Dependencies can be installed using the `requirements.txt` file:

+    $ pip install -r requirements.txt

 The code can be installed in the usual way by running `setup.py` in the shell:

     $ python setup.py install